slackmaster9999/flowconsole/README.md

 ## License
 - Core frontend code is distributed under Apache-2.0 (see `LICENSE`).
-- Some components or auxiliary parts may be under AGPL-3.0; check file headers and/or a nearby NOTICE for those modules.
+- Some components or auxiliary parts may be under license; check file headers and/or a nearby NOTICE for those modules.